 We take it for granted every day.
 We commute to work, drive across town and travel around the country on vacation.
 We give little thought to all those other lives we pass along our way.

-The third Sunday in November is a good day to slow down and consider the harm we do when we ignore how our paths cross.
-The date is designated as World Day of Remembrance for Road Traffic Victims and is set aside for reflection and prayer.
+The third Sunday in November is always a good day to slow down and consider the harm we do when we ignore how our paths cross.
+Set aside for reflection and prayer, the date is designated as World Day of Remembrance for Road Traffic Victims.

-This observance originated in the United Kingdom in 1993 and came about through the efforts of Road Peace.
-This is a charitable foundation that helps the families of victims who have died in road accidents.
+This observance originated in the United Kingdom in 1993 and came about through the efforts of Road Peace, a charitable foundation that helps the families of victims who have died in road accidents.

-Since its inception, the Day of Remembrance has been adopted by more than 100 countries and is supported by the World Health Organization and the United Nations.
-Marking the day is a somber affair, but it generates much-needed awareness and promotes education worldwide.
+Since its inception, this special day has been adopted by more than 100 countries and is supported by the United Nations and the World Health Organization.
+Although marking this day is a somber affair, it generates awareness and promotes education worldwide.